suhaskamatha/DOS/README.md

 <b>How to execute?</b>

-Open first terminal as server
+Step 1 - First run the server on one terminal

-dotnet fsi --langversion:preview remoteserver.fsx
+dotnet fsi --langversion:preview TwitterServer.fsx

-Open second terminal as client
+Step 2 - Run the client on another terminal

-dotnet fsi --langversion:preview remoteclient.fsx <number of users>
+dotnet fsi --langversion:preview TwitterClient.fsx <number of users>

-Example: dotnet fsi --langversion:preview remoteclient.fsx 100
+Ex: dotnet fsi --langversion:preview TwitterClient.fsx 100

-Note: Run the server and then the client
+Use the TwitterTester.fsx file to manually execute any of registration, sending, subscribing, querying, ‘#’, ‘@’ etc with the input format as follows: option+","+POSTrequest+","+username+","+password+","+target+","+tweet+","+query#+","+@+","+register

+Implementation - We have 3 files namely TwitterServer.fsx, TwitterClient.fsx and TwitterTester.fsx.

+Maximum number of users for which the program was run for: 3000